 The geophysics graduate certificate offers a coherent curriculum in geophysics that can complement and supplement a student's regular degree program and encourages multi-disciplinary education in the area of geophysics.
 The geophysics certificate program allows students to obtain recognition for their accomplishments in geophysics without having to switch into the geophysics degree program.
-This program was approved by the CU Boulder Graduate School in spring 2002.

 A student must have a course background that includes mathematics through three semesters of calculus and four undergraduate science or engineering courses.

 All students must take at least three geophysics core courses and the Seminar in Geophysics.
 At least one of the three geophysics core courses must be from the earth and planetary physics (EPP) series, and another must be from outside the student's home department.
 Most geophysics core courses are offered once every two years.

 Completion with a grade of B or better of a total of three geophysics core courses (at least one from the EPP sequence) and one credit hour for the Seminar in Geophysics.